 Yes, it's a crazy one, but I had plenty of fun with it.

 The message wound up being a wonderful way to reconnect with my contacts and I received encouraging comments for using a non-conformist (but friendly) approach to my challenge.

 More Blogger Outreach Ideas

-Chris Dyson’s blogger outreach Q&A with experts and Will Blunt’s ‘everything you need to know’ guide at Blogger Sidekick are gems to include in your must-read list.
+Marius Kiniulis' 9 effective outreach hacks and Will Blunt's everything you need to know' guide at Blogger Sidekick are gems to include in your must-read list.

-While Chris’ post is packed full with the advice and experience of all six of the experts he interviewed for the round-up, Will also shares a step-by-step method to outreach and follow up without the risk of forgetting who you contacted, who replied and who acted upon your message.
+While Marius' post is packed full with the advice from real world experience; Will also shares a step-by-step method to outreach and follow up without the risk of forgetting who you contacted, who replied and who acted upon your message.